 "We are extremely proud of Lauren, as this is an extremely competitive position to secure," says Ian Redpath, JD, LLM, chair of the Accounting Department at Canisius College.
 "Such a strong outcome for one of our students speaks directly to the challenging accounting curriculum at Canisius and the dedicated faculty who facilitate the program.
 It is truly one of the premier programs in the country."

 Redpath explains that candidates of the PTA program must be nominated by a member of their university accounting department and have 1) recently completed a graduate degree or be in the process of receiving their graduate degree OR 2) have completed a double major or be close to completing a double major.
 Candidates must also have an outstanding academic record, strong oral and written communication skills, and have completed course work that provides a thorough knowledge of accounting theory and practice.

-Once Reno begins her PTA in summer 2020, she will be assigned to major agenda projects or to short-term practice and implementation issues, depending on the need for staff assistance.
+Once Reno begins her PTA in winter 2021, she will be assigned to major agenda projects or to short-term practice and implementation issues, depending on the need for staff assistance.
 She will be involved in all phases of her assigned project(s), including analyzing written submissions received on documents issued for public comment, reviewing and analyzing published research, preparing memorandums on technical issues for FASB members' information, drafting due process documents and evaluating accounting proposals for other organizations.